 The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Listing Rules as the required standard for securities transactions by Directors.
-All directors, after specific enquiries by the Company, confirmed that they have complied with the required standards set out in the Model Code since the Listing Date.
+All directors, after specific enquiries made by the Company, confirmed that they have complied with the required standards set out in the Model Code during the year.